carloosbaquero/CloudProject/README.md

 - 1 Cluster in Google Kubernetes Engine [**$45.479/month**]:

-  We used it for deploying all the three microservices and for making to of them accessibles from internet to everyone using an Ingress
+  We used it for deploying all the three microservices and for making two of them accessible from internet to everyone using an Ingress

 - 2 Standard Storage Buckets [**$0.025 GB/month** for each]: